Types of Aid

 Undergraduate students can apply for our endowed scholarships made possible by generous donors.
 These scholarships are available on a yearly basis to domestic students who maintain full-time status with a cumulative GPA of 3.0 or above and satisfactory academic progress.
 Applicants must also have submitted the FAFSA.
 The deadline to apply is June 30.

 The MCU Athletics Department offers a range of scholarships to eligible student athletes.
-The Financial Aid Office will work with Athletics to ensure scholarships are coordinated with federal, state and other university-funded sources of financial aid you may be eligible to receive.
+The Student Financial Services Office will work with Athletics to ensure scholarships are coordinated with federal, state and other university-funded sources of financial aid you may be eligible to receive.
 Student athletes must meet all MCU and National Association of Intercollegiate Athletics (NAIA) eligibility requirements to receive an athletic scholarship.

 We encourage you to also explore the many scholarships offered by organizations, including federal and state governments and private sources, such as employers, individuals, companies, high schools and colleges, religious groups and professional associations.
 In addition to the opportunities listed here, check out the free scholarship search engine tools listed below to find even more scholarships suited to your specific qualifications and interests.